How To Set Up Your Home Gym or Workout Space

 For more ideas about how to outfit your workout space, check out the blog post Home Workout Must-Haves: Essential Amazon Finds for Fitness Enthusiasts.

-Free of Distractions
+Focus Time: Free of Distractions

 One of the main reasons that people can find it challenging to work out at home is they find themselves getting sucked into other tasks during their workout time.